A Struggle To Evolve

 Google’s Brand Architecture & Naming Convention

 Google’s brand portfolio architecture and naming conventions seem all over the place.
-For instance, Google uses a Sub-brand + Descriptor / Numerical series naming strategy in some situations while imposing a Master brand + Sub-brand + Descriptor/Numerical series in others.
+For instance, Google uses a Sub-brand + Descriptor / Numerical series strategy in some situations while imposing a Master brand + Sub-brand + Descriptor/Numerical series in others.

 What’s equally disturbing is the inclusion of ‘Chromebook’ into the equation (as can be seen in the above screenshot).
 Chromebook is another sub-brand from Google that is employed by other branded partners using the same computing concept.
 ‘Chrome’ is also linked to Google’s browser and extended to its streaming device, Chromecast.